mj3259/mj3259.github.io/index.md

 -->

 ### Recent News
+> (Sep.
+2026) 🏆 Got recognized as Highly Commended in the 2026 Global Undergraduate Awards!
 > (Apr.
 2026) 🏆 Won First Place at the Falling Walls Lab San Francisco Bay Area 2026!
 > (Jan.
 2026) ✈️ Got invited to the Global Young Scientists Summit as a representative young scientist of Korea!